Nemikolh/nemikolh.github.io/deck/oil/slides.md

 the pointer value of a.

 Note the performance impact on a large C++ code base.
-To avoid problem, you are likely going to perform a check everytime you manage a pointer (but you also need to guard yourself against dangerous move and recommend to set moved value pointer to zero).
+To avoid problem, you are likely going to perform a check every time you manage a pointer (but you also need to guard yourself against dangerous move and recommend to set moved value pointer to zero).
 So you have an overhead because you trade memory safety against speed.